-Whether you are looking for a good book, an unusual historic photograph, or unique local items, shopping with us is a great way to support your museum and enrich the lives of friends and family!
+Whether you are looking for a good book, a unique gift, or one of a kind local items, shopping with us is a great way to support your museum and enrich the lives of friends and family!

-Our Museum Store is now open Wednesday through Saturday from 11 am to 5 pm.
-For online orders, we offer curbside pick-up, Monday and Tuesday between 10 am to 3 pm, and shipping within the State of Oregon.
-If you are looking for a particular item and you do not see it in our online store, feel free to contact our store buyer, Valerie Caskey at email@example.com or call 541-756-6320.
+Our Museum Store is now open Tuesday through Saturday from 11 am to 5 pm.
+You may order online and pick up in store during store hours, and we offer shipping anywhere in the United States.
+If you are looking for a particular item and you do not see it in our online store, feel free to contact our store manager, Jessica Howell at email@example.com or call 541-756-6320 x216.

 Thank you for your support!